What is the Occupancy Rate?

 The formula for economic occupancy rate formula can be computed by following the below steps: –

 - Step 1: Initially, determine the rent provided by each unit.

-- Step 2: Next, determine the sum of the total rent that can be derived from the portfolio.
+- Step 2: Next, determine the sum of the total rent derived from the portfolio.

-- Step 3: Next, determine the rent that is being actually collected from the occupied units and add them up.
+- Step 3: Next, determine the rent collected from the occupied units and add them up.

 - Step 4: Next, Divide the gross rental income collected to the gross potential rent that could be derived from the economic or accommodation unit.

 Examples of Occupancy Rate Formula (with Excel Template)

 Let us take the example of commercial property.
 The commercial property is composed of 200 units.
 The count of units that are occupied accounts to 140 units.
 Help the investor determine the physical occupancy rate.

 Therefore, the physical occupancy for commercial property is at 70 percent.